What is Dragon Link RTP?

 Hold & Spin: where most of the return is concentrated

-Dragon Link uses a four-tier local progressive jackpot structure: Mini, Minor, Major, and Grand.
+Dragon Link uses a four-tier local progressive structure: Mini, Minor, Major, and Grand.
 All four are funded by a percentage of wagers on that specific machine or bank of machines — they are local progressives, not wide-area linked games.
-Because the jackpot pool is funded by players on that machine, the jackpot contribution is already accounted for within the stated RTP figure.
+Because the prize pool is funded by players on that machine, the contribution is already accounted for within the stated RTP figure.
 This differs from wide-area networks like Megabucks, where a portion of the return is redirected to a central pool that effectively lowers the base machine return.
-Dragon Link’s stated RTP includes all jackpot contributions.
+The stated RTP includes all progressive contributions.
 For more on how this works, see our guide to progressive slot machines.

 Free Spins and their variant-specific impact